-After the first two churches we were lucky enough to attend a BBQ lunch at a local house.
+After the first two churches, we were lucky enough to attend a BBQ lunch at a local house.
 There were gorgeous views over the surrounding countryside and more food that you could eat… and we tried!
-Many local dishes from this region were presented to us but my absolute favourite was the eggplant salad!
+Many local dishes from this region were presented to us but my absolute favorite was the eggplant salad!
 Not to be missed.

 Our last stop of the day was Akhtala Monastery, right on the border with Georgia.
 Akhtala is unique in modern Armenia not only in terms of its preservation but also due to the presence of frescos on its inner walls.

 Churches in Armenia, as you will see, are rather void – with the only goal of being connected to god.
 However, Akhtala was heavily influenced by the Orthodox Church of Georgia and Russia and it’s really interesting to see how this mixture played out!

 After this final stop we were on our way to Tbilisi, a quick stop at the border for an easy crossing [most people are visa on arrival/ visa-free so its really easy] and we were dropped in the middle of Tbilisi’s Old Town, where there are plenty of things to do.

 Just too perfect!

 So all and all, I would 100% recommend Enlinking Caucasus Envoy Tours for their informative guides, unique transport solution, and selection of attractions which really are local and off-the-beaten-track!
 They are incredibly affordable for what is on offer and not much more than a direct train or bus!

 Check them out next time you are in Caucuses or if you are looking for more excuses to go, here are my top things to do in Yerevan and Armenia or if you want to go even further…How about Backpacking Azerbaijan too!